Dating during divorce. It’s so tempting!

 Instead, your spouse will probably opt to pay you support over time.
 That way, your spouse won’t have to give up any extra marital property.
 Then as soon as you and your new love start living together, your spouse can stop paying spousal support, too.

-5. Dating during divorce can negatively affect your parenting arrangement.
+5. Dating during divorce can hurt your post-divorce parenting.

 When you and your spouse are trying to make a parenting plan, each of you assumes that the other will be alone with the children during your scheduled parenting time.
 When that changes, making a parenting plan can suddenly get way more complicated.